The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

 \subsection{Refit pipelines}

-We refit our free-spectral likelihood representations using Markov Chain Monte Carlo (MCMC) techniques.
-A typical algorithm is as follows: $(1)$ an iteration of the MCMC proposes a set of parameters for the spectral model, from which we calculate our $\rho$ coefficients at all GW sampling frequencies; $(2)$ we then find the probability of these model $\rho$ values under the free-spectrum likelihoods at each frequency---and, if applicable, for each pulsar----given our KDEs, and take their product to compute the total likelihood.
+We refit parametrized spectral models against these optimized KDE representations of PTA and pulsar free-spectra using MCMC techniques.
+A typical algorithm is as follows: $(1)$ an iteration of the MCMC proposes a set of parameters for the spectral model, from which we calculate our $\log_{10}\rho$ coefficients at all GW sampling frequencies; $(2)$ we then find the probability of these model $\log_{10}\rho$ values under the free-spectrum likelihoods at each frequency---and, if applicable, for each pulsar---given our KDEs\footnote{KDE objects are memory intensive, and extracting the probability density function of a point from every KDE object at each MCMC iteration would slow down computation.
+However, KDEs are continuous, therefore before conducting the MCMC, we extract an array of probabilities along a grid of $\log_{10}\rho$ that is intentionally finer than the KDE bandwidth.
+This allows us to implement \texttt{numpy} vectorization techniques to accelerate the computation of the likelihood.
+When a set of $\log_{10}\rho$ is calculated, we look up its probability within the pre-calculated KDE density array across frequencies (and pulsars, where relevant).}, and take their product to compute the total likelihood.
 The employed Metropolis-Hastings algorithm will then reject or accept those parameters accordingly.
 We repeat this until the MCMC has sufficiently sampled the parameter space of the spectral model and converged to the target posterior.

-KDE objects are memory intensive, and extracting the probability density function of a point from every KDE object at each MCMC iteration would slow down computation.
-However, KDEs are continuous, therefore before conducting the MCMC, we extract an array of probabilities along a grid of $\log_{10}\rho$ that is intentionally finer than the KDE bandwidth.
-This allows us to implement \texttt{numpy} vectorization techniques to accelerate computation of the likelihood.
-When a set of $\rho$ are calculated, we look up its probability within the pre-calculated KDE density array across frequencies (and pulsars, where relevant).

-With this strategy, there are three possible types of refits that can be conducted:
+In this paper, we explore two possible types of refits: